SABiagini/Louvain/README.md

 Regarding the time needed for running NCD.R, in our tests it took about 3 minutes for eight out of nine dataset, and about 7 minutes for the remaining one.
 # PiC score
 In this last step you will calculate the probability of individual connectedness (PiC) score.
-By the end of this last step, outliers will be removed and a matrix of individual connectedness will be generated.
+By the end of this last step, outliers will be removed and a matrix of individual connectedness will be generated for each Community level.

 Required R libraries:
 ```